brianknu/movie-picker-api/README.md

-# movie-picker-api
+# movies-api
-API for a discord bot , and maybe in the future a web app
+Api for the discord bot